 Julie, Morgan, McKenna and Kenneth Perkins

 When you are expecting a baby, there are so many emotions that go along with the joyous occasion.
 From the start, you are asked if the baby is a boy or a girl, but all you really are hoping and praying for is a healthy baby.
 We experienced some challenges when our oldest daughter was born seven years ago.
 My pregnancy was uneventful until delivery.
 Morgan was born weighing less than 4 pounds at full term, and our dreams shattered.
-We were scared for our daughter …Continue reading →
+We were scared for our daughter …Click here to continue reading

 When my daughter was born, 19 years ago, she was whisked off to the Neonatal Intensive Care Unit at Children’s Hospital due to concerning respiratory and digestive symptoms.
 We quickly learned that she had many special health care needs that would require us to learn some new parenting skills.
 I was told “You’ll have to speak for your daughter as she will not be able to speak up for herself.”
 My response was, “I don’t want to!”